amy777555/MedStudentMatching/README.md

 # Overview

-This project is an implementation of a modified version of the Gale-Shapely algorithm in Python for the sake of proving the stability of the assignment of medical students to hospitals described in our assignment.
+This project is an implementation of a modified version of the Gale-Shaply algorithm in Python for the sake of proving the stability of the assignment of medical students to hospitals described in our assignment.

 ---

 # Problem Statement

-, how could an algorithm (Insert assignment/problem description here.)
+There are m hospitals, each with a certain number of availible positions for hiring residents.
+Additionally, there are n medical students graduating in a given year, each looking to join one of the hospitals.
+Each of these hospitals has a ranking of the students in order of preference.
+Assuming that there are more students graduating than there are slots availible at m hospitals, we need to prove that there is always a stable assignment of students to hospitals utilizing our modified Gale-Shapley algorithm.

 ---